-That means adding Cytomel to your current dose of Levothyroxine or Synthroid.
+In a practical way, you can achieve this combination by simply adding Cytomel to your existing dose of Levothyroxine or Synthroid.

-When it comes to power, Cytomel definitely is STRONGER than Levothyroxine.
+When it comes to sheer power, Cytomel definitely is stronger than Levothyroxine.

 If you were taking 100mcg of T4 you would want to be on around 20mcg of T3.

 Simply adding T3 to your existing dose of T4 may improve your overall symptoms by helping to drive down Reverse T3 levels and by directly activating cellular transcription.